CloudAstro/MicroHack/02-sustainable-software-development-green-coding/SolutionGuide/05-Move-to-PaaS-Services.md

 Remember this URL as we need it later.

 ## Task 2: Adjust Front Door service to point to new Container Apps

+To complete the environment you have t adjust the FrontDoor endpoints to the new Container apps solution.